 Who else can I contact to get help finding a home?

 The local area housing offices and the Housing Needs office have details of accommodation owned by a number of Housing Associations in the district.
 They can also give details of types of property available and rents charged.
-Housing Associations are increasing their housing across the district and your chances of being housed may improve if you indicate on your application form that you are prepared to be considered by Housing Associations.
+Housing Associations are increasing their housing across the district, therefore all applicants will be considered for both council and housing association properties, to increase your chances of being housed.

 What is a Housing Association?